 Signatures and handwriting 1870s

-Elizabeth Rachel Day (1847-1914), daughter of guard captain of the Candahar (1842) and master mariner Captain James Day, married Thomas James Nevin on 12th July, 1871, at the Wesleyan Chapel, Kangaroo Valley, Hobart.
+Elizabeth Rachel Day (1847-1914), eldest daughter of master mariner Captain James Day (1806-1882) married Thomas James Nevin on 12th July, 1871, at the Wesleyan Chapel, Kangaroo Valley, Hobart.

 Hand-tinted carte-de-visite portraits of Elizabeth Rachel Day

-Left: taken by T. Nevin ca. 1870 and
+Left: taken by T. Nevin ca. 1871 and

 Right: from Nevin & Smith mid to late 1860s